 1. “I Wandered Lonely as a Cloud” by William Wordsworth

-This quintessential Romantic poem uses the “dancing” daffodils to explore the relationship between the human imagination and the natural world.
-Wordsworth’s use of personification and vivid imagery helps students understand how nature can serve as a lasting source of comfort and memory.
-It is a perfect entry point for discussing how simple observations can lead to profound emotional reflections.
+William Wordsworth’s classic 1807 poem uses the “dancing” daffodils to explore the relationship between the human imagination and the natural world.
+Personification is a literary device where non-human things are given human traits, and Wordsworth uses it here to give life to nature.
+His use of vivid imagery helps students understand how nature can serve as a lasting source of comfort and memory.

 Teaching tip: Have students identify the various examples of personification used to describe the flowers and the waves.
 You can suggest they close their eyes while you read it aloud and then draw the “inward eye” scene they imagined.
-This helps them connect the text to the concept of visualization in reading comprehension.
+According to the Common Core State Standards (CCSS.ELA-LITERACY.RL.9-10.4), students must determine the meaning of words and phrases as they are used in the text, including figurative meanings.

 2. “She Walks in Beauty” by Lord Byron